cbfacademy/intro-to-java-course/exercises/java-primitives/README.md

 ### String Concatenation

-Implement the `concatenate` method in such a way that it creates a new String by concatenating the provided parameters.
+Implement the `concatenate` method in such a way that it creates a new String by concatenating the provided
 ```java
 public static String concatenate(String word1, String word2, String word3) {
     // TODO: Write code that concatenates the input parameters and returns the result